Diagonalization of Polynomial-Time Deterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-We put our motivation, mentioned above, or ideas into practice in this work.
-We first \footnote{ It is much suitable to say that we first present a way to enumerate all of the polynomial-time deterministic Turing machines.} enumerate all polynomial-time deterministic Turing machines and then diagonalize over all of them with a universal nondeterministic Turing machine.
-People generally use universal deterministic Turing machines to diagonalize over a list of deterministic Turing machines, such as \cite{Pap94,AB09}, or universal nondeterministic Turing machines to diagonalize over a list of nondeterministic Turing machines, such as \cite{Coo73}.
-Using a universal nondeterministic Turing machine to diagonalize a collection of deterministic Turing machines appears less often, or not even, except in the author's recent work \cite{Lin21}, and it is a new attempt that may lead to success.
+We put our aforementioned curiosities, or ideas, into practice in this work.
+We first enumerate all polynomial-time deterministic Turing machines and then diagonalize against all of them by a universal nondeterministic Turing machine.\footnote{ It is much more suitable to say that we first present a way to enumerate all of the polynomial-time deterministic Turing machines.} Generally, complexity theorists used universal deterministic Turing machines to diagonalize against a list of deterministic Turing machines (see e.g., \cite{HS65,Pap94,AB09}), or applied universal nondeterministic Turing machines to diagonalize against a list of nondeterministic Turing machines; see e.g., \cite{AB09,For00,FS07,FS17,Zak83}.
+Using a universal nondeterministic Turing machine to diagonalize against a collection of deterministic Turing machines appears less often in the previous literature, except in the author's recent work \cite{Lin21}, and it is maybe a new attempt that may lead to success.
 As an amazing result, we obtain the following important theorem:

-\begin{theorem} There exists a language $L_d$ which is not accepted by any polynomial-time deterministic Turing machines, but accepted by a nondeterministic Turing machine.
-Furthermore, this nondeterministic Turing machine runs in time $O(n^k)$ for any $k\in\mathbb{N}_1$.
+\begin{theorem} There exists a language $L_d$ that is not accepted by any polynomial-time deterministic Turing machines but is accepted by a nondeterministic Turing machine.
+Furthermore, this nondeterministic Turing machine runs within time $O(n^k)$ for any $k\in\mathbb{N}_1$.
 By this, it can be shown that $L_d\in \mathcal{NP}$. \end{theorem}